We could not run our program without Horse Leaders!

 Horse Leaders are asked to commit to 1 night (or day) a week (about 3 hours) for the full duration of the session (8 weeks).
 All Horse Leaders are expected to give advance notice for any absences.
 It is difficult to find subs the day of the class and if a sub is unable to be found, it may result in your student not being able to ride.
 Remember, your student depends on you!

 How do I sign up?

 Already Trained as a Side Helper?
-Contact Sam Lape at Volunteer@TRIOhio.org if you think you’re a candidate for Horse Leader training.
-All Horse Leaders must attend an additional training before volunteering.
+Contact Sam Lape at SLape@TRIOhio.org if you think you’re a candidate for Horse Leader training.
+All Horse Leaders must attend an additional training before volunteering in this role.
 All candidates for Horse Leading must be approved by the Program Director.
 If a volunteer is interested, but not yet qualified, TRI Staff will do their best to make recommendations for necessary training/education.

 Horse Leader Trainings are arranged on a quarterly basis by invitation only.